Skip to content

 How to care for a Cocker Spaniel

-Cocker Spaniels need lots of attention and plenty of exercise.
-Here are some tips on keeping them healthy and happy:
+That lovely Cocker Spaniel temperament means that they need lots of attention and plenty of exercise.
+Here are some tips on keeping them happy and healthy:

 Feeding and nutrition

-If you choose a Cocker Spaniel puppy, try and feed it the same food it was given with its littermates.
-You can change the food, but this should be done over a few days to prevent an upset tummy.
-Puppies are usually fed 3 or 4 times a day, whereas adults are usually fed once or twice a day.
+If you choose a Cocker Spaniel puppy, try to feed it the same food it was given with its littermates.
+You can change the food if you need to, but this should be done over a few days to prevent an upset tummy.
+Puppies are usually fed three or four times a day, whereas adults are usually only fed once or twice a day.

 If you’re not sure how much to feed your Cocker Spaniel, speak to your vet who will be happy to help you work out a feeding plan.